vhx/community-api-documentation/tos.md

 ## 6. Support.

-VHX may elect to provide you with support or modifications for the VHX API (collectively, “Support”), in its sole discretion, and may terminate such Support at any time without notice to you.
+VHX may elect to provide you with support or modifications for the VHX API (collectively, "Support"), in its sole discretion, and may terminate such Support at any time without notice to you.
 VHX may change, suspend, or discontinue any aspect of the VHX API at any time, including the availability of the VHX API.
 VHX may also impose limits on certain features and services or restrict your access to parts or all of the VHX API or the VHX Web site without notice or liability.

 ## 7. Fees and Payments.

-VHX reserves the right to charge fees for future use of or access to the VHX API or the VHX services and Web sites (collectively, “VHX API Services”) in VHX’s sole discretion.
+VHX reserves the right to charge fees for future use of or access to the VHX API or the VHX services and Web sites (collectively, "VHX API Services") in VHX’s sole discretion.
 If VHX decides to charge for the VHX API Services, such charges will be disclosed to you by prior written notice.

 ## 8. Disclaimer of Any Warranty.

-THE VHX API IS PROVIDED ON AN “AS IS” AND “AS AVAILABLE” BASIS WITH NO WARRANTY, EXPRESS OR IMPLIED, OF ANY KIND.
-GENI EXPRESSLY DISCLAIMS ANY AND ALL WARRANTIES AND CONDITIONS, INCLUDING, BUT NOT LIMITED TO, ANY IMPLIED WARRANTY OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, AVAILABLILTIY, SECURITY, TITLE AND NON-INFRINGEMENT.
+THE VHX API IS PROVIDED ON AN "AS IS" AND "AS AVAILABLE" BASIS WITH NO WARRANTY, EXPRESS OR IMPLIED, OF ANY KIND.
+VHX EXPRESSLY DISCLAIMS ANY AND ALL WARRANTIES AND CONDITIONS, INCLUDING, BUT NOT LIMITED TO, ANY IMPLIED WARRANTY OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, AVAILABLILTIY, SECURITY, TITLE AND NON-INFRINGEMENT.

-GENI DOES NOT REPRESENT OR WARRANT THAT THE GENI API IS FREE OF INACCURACIES, ERRORS, BUGS, OR INTERRUPTIONS, OR IS RELIABLE, ACCURATE, COMPLETE, OR OTHERWISE VALID.
-GENI MAKES NO WARRANTY THAT (i) THE GENI API WILL MEET YOUR REQUIREMENTS, (ii) THE GENI API SERVICE WILL BE UNINTERRUPTED, (iii) THE RESULTS THAT MAY BE OBTAINED FROM THE USE OF THE GENI API SERVICE WILL BE ACCURATE OR RELIABLE, (iv) THE QUALITY OF ANY PRODUCTS, SERVICES, INFORMATION, OR OTHER MATERIAL OBTAINED BY YOU THROUGH THE GENI API WILL MEET YOUR EXPECTATIONS, AND (v) ANY ERRORS IN THE GENI API WILL BE CORRECTED.
+VHX DOES NOT REPRESENT OR WARRANT THAT THE VHX API IS FREE OF INACCURACIES, ERRORS, BUGS, OR INTERRUPTIONS, OR IS RELIABLE, ACCURATE, COMPLETE, OR OTHERWISE VALID.
+VHX MAKES NO WARRANTY THAT (i) THE VHX API WILL MEET YOUR REQUIREMENTS, (ii) THE VHX API SERVICE WILL BE UNINTERRUPTED, (iii) THE RESULTS THAT MAY BE OBTAINED FROM THE USE OF THE VHX API SERVICE WILL BE ACCURATE OR RELIABLE, (iv) THE QUALITY OF ANY PRODUCTS, SERVICES, INFORMATION, OR OTHER MATERIAL OBTAINED BY YOU THROUGH THE VHX API WILL MEET YOUR EXPECTATIONS, AND (v) ANY ERRORS IN THE VHX API WILL BE CORRECTED.

-YOUR USE OF THE GENI API IS AT YOUR OWN DISCRETION AND RISK, AND YOU WILL BE SOLELY RESPONSIBLE FOR ANY DAMAGE THAT RESULTS FROM THE USE OF ANY GENI API INCLUDING, BUT NOT LIMITED TO, ANY DAMAGE TO YOUR COMPUTER SYSTEM OR LOSS OF DATA.
+YOUR USE OF THE VHX API IS AT YOUR OWN DISCRETION AND RISK, AND YOU WILL BE SOLELY RESPONSIBLE FOR ANY DAMAGE THAT RESULTS FROM THE USE OF ANY VHX API INCLUDING, BUT NOT LIMITED TO, ANY DAMAGE TO YOUR COMPUTER SYSTEM OR LOSS OF DATA.

 ## 9. Limitation of Liability.

-GENI SHALL NOT, UNDER ANY CIRCUMSTANCES, BE LIABLE TO YOU FOR ANY INDIRECT, INCIDENTAL, CONSEQUENTIAL, LOST PROFITS, SPECIAL OR EXEMPLARY DAMAGES ARISING OUT OF OR IN CONNECTION WITH USE OF THE GENI API, WHETHER BASED ON BREACH OF CONTRACT, BREACH OF WARRANTY, TORT (INCLUDING NEGLIGENCE, PRODUCT LIABILITY OR OTHERWISE), OR ANY OTHER PECUNIARY LOSS, WHETHER OR NOT GENI HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.
-UNDER NO CIRCUMSTANCES SHALL GENI BE LIABLE TO YOU FOR ANY AMOUNT.
+VHX SHALL NOT, UNDER ANY CIRCUMSTANCES, BE LIABLE TO YOU FOR ANY INDIRECT, INCIDENTAL, CONSEQUENTIAL, LOST PROFITS, SPECIAL OR EXEMPLARY DAMAGES ARISING OUT OF OR IN CONNECTION WITH USE OF THE VHX API, WHETHER BASED ON BREACH OF CONTRACT, BREACH OF WARRANTY, TORT (INCLUDING NEGLIGENCE, PRODUCT LIABILITY OR OTHERWISE), OR ANY OTHER PECUNIARY LOSS, WHETHER OR NOT VHX HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.
+UNDER NO CIRCUMSTANCES SHALL VHX BE LIABLE TO YOU FOR ANY AMOUNT.

 Some jurisdictions do not allow the exclusion or limitation of liability for incidental or consequential damage, so the above limitations or exclusions may not apply to you.

 ## 10. Release and Waiver.

 To the maximum extent permitted by applicable law, you hereby release and waive all claims against VHX, and its subsidiaries, affiliates, officers, agents, licensors, co-branders or other partners, and employees from any and all liability for claims, damages (actual and/or consequential), costs and expenses (including litigation costs and attorneys’ fees) of every kind and nature, arising from or in any way related to your use of VHX API.
-If you are a California resident, you waive your rights under California Civil Code § 1542, which states, “A general release does not extend to claims which the creditor does not know or suspect to exist in his favor at the time of executing the release, which if known by him must have materially affected his settlement with the debtor.”
+If you are a California resident, you waive your rights under California Civil Code § 1542, which states, "A general release does not extend to claims which the creditor does not know or suspect to exist in his favor at the time of executing the release, which if known by him must have materially affected his settlement with the debtor."
 You understand that any fact relating to any matter covered by this release may be found to be other than now believed to be true and you accept and assume the risk of such possible differences in fact.
 In addition, you expressly waive and relinquish any and all rights and benefits that you may have under any other state or federal statute or common law principle of similar effect, to the fullest extent permitted by law.

 ## 11. Indemnification.